Code of Ethics

 Statement of Insider Trading Policy

-If you are aware of material nonpublic information relating to the Company, you may not, directly or through family members or other persons or entities, (a) buy or sell our stock (other than pursuant to a pre-approved trading plan that complies with SEC Rule 10b5-1), or engage in any other action to take personal advantage of that information, or (b) pass that information on to others outside the Company, including family and friends.
-If you disclose material nonpublic information about the Company to another person who then trades in our stock, you are subject to the same penalties as the person trading, even if you receive no personal benefit.
-In addition, if you, in the course of working for the Company, learn of material nonpublic information about another company with which we do business, including a customer or supplier, you may not trade in that company's securities until the information becomes public or is no longer material.
+If you are aware of Inside Information relating to the Company, you may not, directly or through family members or other persons or entities, (a) buy or sell our stock (other than pursuant to a pre-approved trading plan that complies with SEC Rule 10b5-1), or engage in any other action to take personal advantage of that information, or (b) pass that information on to others outside the Company, including family and friends.
+If you disclose Inside Information about the Company to another person who then trades in our stock, you are subject to the same penalties as the person trading, even if you receive no personal benefit.
+In addition, if you, in the course of working for the Company, learn of Inside Information about another company with which we do business, including a customer or supplier, you may not trade in that company's securities until the information becomes public or is no longer material.

 Information is considered "material" if a reasonable investor would consider it to be important in making a decision to buy, hold, or sell securities.
 Any information that could be expected to affect a company's stock price, whether it is positive or negative, should be considered material.
 It is not possible to define all categories of material information.
 However, some examples of information that ordinarily would be regarded as material are: